tuupola/whereami/README.md

 ## Usage

-To you use must provide wifi location service provider and a wifi network scanner.
+To you use must provide wifi location service provider and optionally a wifi network scanner.
 With macOS you can use `AirportScanner` which does not require any extra setup.
 With Linux based systems you can use `IwlistScanner` which might need root privileges to be run.
 Example below uses [Mozilla Location Service](https://location.services.mozilla.com/).

 ```php
 require __DIR__ . "/vendor/autoload.php";